BabylonJS/BlenderExporter/readme.md

 # Blender to Babylon.js exporter

+## Note: This requires Blender 2.80 or greater, see deprecated for earlier versions.

 ## Documentation
 See the [exporters documentation](http://doc.babylonjs.com/exporters) to: